 Most everyone wants to know where they come from or whether their susceptible to diseases linked to their family's health history.

-  It's hard to determine which is better, and honestly, it depends on your budget and what you want to get from a kit.
+It's hard to determine which is better.
+It depends on your budget and what you want to get from a kit.
 If you search for "DNA testing kits" on Google right now, you will be served up hundreds of results, some of which you may have heard of before, thanks to TV adverts, but many of them will leave you scratching your heads.
-To make it easier for you, we've detailed five of the most popular ones.
+To make it easier for you, we've detailed the most popular ones.

 What is a DNA testing kit?

 DNA testing kits do a wide range of things.
-Some let you know if you're predisposed to genetic-based diseases, while others can help find where in the world you came from and may even connect you with contemporary relatives.
-Either way, for the purpose of this guide, we will cover tests that you can take at home, where you either swab the inside of your cheek or spit into a tube to submit your DNA for testing.
+Some let you know if you're predisposed to genetic diseases, while others help find where in the world you come from and may even connect you with relatives.
+Either way, for this guide, we will cover tests that you can take at home, where you either swab the inside of your cheek or spit into a tube to submit your DNA for testing.

 Which DNA testing kits are the best?

 23andMe analyses your DNA for information about your ancestry and relations.
 It's collected DNA from more than three million people so far, and gave each of those customers detailed online reports about their ancestry - diving into their maternal and paternal lines, even telling them how much Neanderthal DNA they have - and provided access to even more, optional DNA-based health tests.